xuan13hao/VeinLogin/README.md

 reliable authentication services for a wide range of applications.
 The Space OS authentication system designed in this paper is applied to the identity authentication of the Space OS login, which can effectively solve security problems such as password leakage and hacker attacks.

+## Space OS
+Space OS is a new operating system based on the Linux kernel with a number of independent intellectual property rights, with features such as security, reliability, cross-platform and support for interoperability.
+Its login, logout, session establishment, and shutdown are mainly achieved through SDDM (Simple Desktop Display Manager).
+SDDM is an open source display manager that can easily extend its original capabilities by modifying the source code.

 ## Finger Vein Recognition
 The processing of finger vein information by the Space OS authentication system is mainly done by the finger vein device.
 Finger vein information processing is composed of finger vein image collection, image processing (including image enhancement, segmentation and feature extraction) and identify matching.
 When a certain wavelength of near infrared light shines on the user's finger, it can capture the user's finger vein image information.